We examined the top compost grinders available online last week. These are clever, space-saving methods of composting lawn, garden, and kitchen waste.

 Dimensions and capacity

-Obviously, there will be a compromise here: the less room your bin takes up, the less capacity it has.
-Most countertop types have a capacity of 1 to 2 gallons, however some larger models have even more.
+There will be a compromise here: the less room your bin takes up, the less capacity it has.
+Most countertop types have a capacity of 1 to 2 gallons.
+However, some larger models have even more.

 Another prevalent material is plastic.
 While it is not as durable as stainless steel or ceramic, it is substantially less expensive.